To become an independent general practitioner in the UK, you must successfully complete GP Specialty Training (GPST).

 Other opportunities: Academic Clinical Fellowships (ACFs) and Global Health Fellowships (GHFs)

-Some HEE local office or deaneries may also offer a limited number of Academic Clinical Fellowship (ACF) and Global Health Fellowship (GHF) programmes where time is spent on additional academic projects or where some time is spent abroad working in rural communities.
+Some NHS England local offices or deaneries may also offer a limited number of Academic Clinical Fellowship (ACF) and Global Health Fellowship (GHF) programmes where time is spent on additional academic projects or where some time is spent abroad working in rural communities.